cedx/ngx-cookies/README.md

 // Prints: {key: "foo", currentValue: null, previousValue: "baz"}
 ```

-The values contained in the `currentValue` and `previousValue` properties of the `KeyValueChangeRecord` instances are the raw storage values.
-If you use the `Cookies#setObject` method to change a key, you will get the serialized string value, not the original value passed to the method:
+The values contained in the `currentValue` and `previousValue` properties of the `KeyValueChangeRecord` instances are the raw cookie values.
+If you use the `Cookies#setObject` method to set a cookie, you will get the serialized string value, not the original value passed to the method:

 ```javascript
 cookies.setObject('foo', {bar: 'baz'});